zoujagger/zoujagger/README.md

 - 👋 Hi, I’m Ulrich Jagger
 - 👀 I’m interested in software programming tech, artificial intelligence, business intelligence, datascience, industry 4.0
-- 💞️ I’m looking to collaborate on open source project or wire me
+- 💞️ I’m looking to collaborate on open source project or you can simply hire me
 - 📫 How to reach me : https://www.linkedin.com/in/ulrichjagger/

 Passionate about new technologies, particularly software development.